Call Today! 888-234-8376

 Admittedly, this isn't something that will help you if you are now older and didn't buy insurance as a younger adult.
 However, we recommend buying insurance as early as possible if you are still young.
 Why?
 Because life insurance is an expense that only ever gets more expensive.
 As morbid as it sounds, we are constantly getting older and our health is always deteriorating.
 Therefore, buying early will see you secure the best possible rates for yourself.

 There we have it, your guide to life insurance for smokers and tobacco users.
-As you can see, it definitely is possible and we hope to have helped somewhere along the line today.
-Remember, you will pay more because you present a higher risk but you can reduce this jump in price by paying attention to the tips above.
-If you are willing to quit, resubmit in the future, work with an agent, and compare the market, it is an achievable dream!
+As you can see, buying coverage is possible and we hope to have helped somewhere along the line today.
+Tobacco users will likely pay more to offset the higher risk tobacco causes, but you can reduce this jump in price by paying attention to the tips above.
+If you are willing to quit, resubmit in the future, work with an agent, and compare the market, affordable life insurance coverage is achievable.